kvora2/RenterApp/README.md

 4. 📱 Install Expo Go on your Emulator or actual mobile phone.

 5. 📸 Scan the App QR code from the running app and calculate your savings!

+## 🧪 Testing

+- For testing purposes, test credentials  are already provided on the login screen for both **OwnerApp** and **RenterApp**.
+You can use these credentials to log in and test the app.